vsbuffalo/vincebuffalo-website/_posts/2012-02-21-dont-be-a-dick.md

 WABT.
 It also shows that developers remember interactions with other developers *really* well.
 Since then, I've also heard other programmers complaining about interactions with Tom.
-This is all too bad, as Tom probably is very nice in perosn and certainly a good programmer.
+This is all too bad, as Tom is probably very nice in person and certainly a good programmer.

 ## If you're a dick, you're hurting OSS